MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

 ```

 ## Web views on Xamarin.Android and Xamarin.iOS

+> [!NOTE]
+> MSAL.NET versions 4.61.0 and above do not provide support for Xamarin Android and Xamarin iOS.

 Embedded web views can be enabled in Xamarin.Android and Xamarin.iOS apps.
 As a developer using MSAL.NET targeting Xamarin, you may choose to use either embedded web views or system browsers.
 This is your choice depending on the user experience and security concerns you want to target.